clariusdev/solum/README.md

 # Examples

-Two example programs are provided, one written as a console program, the other using Qt and a graphical interface.
+Two desktop example programs are provided, one written as a console program, the other using Qt and a graphical interface.
 The console program does not use any Bluetooth connectivity, therefore it is only useful if the IP address and port are already known, or if a Bluetooth script is run through the console (for example, using hcitool or gatttool on Linux).

+The iOS example program is a simple SwiftUI program that demonstrates some of the features of the framework.
+To build, the full iOS framework zip must be extracted to the ../../Library/Frameworks/ path or the path must be adjusted in the project settings.
+A signing certificate must be specified in the project settings.
+Ensure that the build target is iOS 64-bit arm to match the downloaded framework.
+The program demonstrates download certificates from Clarius cloud, populating scanner details via bluetooth, and image streaming.